|

 or

-non-trivially transform under the little group, an infinite number of
+that non-trivially transform under the little group, an infinite number

 Regarding the scalar products for generic momenta, the unitarity of the